On my current project I’m working as an Integration developer (using among other things Camel, Hystrix and MongoDB).

 Say another NFR states that the system should not be overloaded in case of failure in any one components of the system.
 Again, if you test this NFR from the beginning you can find whether your system can cope with this requirement or not.
 You may decide to build your application to fail fast in case of any error using the hystrix circuit breaker from Netflix.

-The above example clearly show that if we are Agile (and early) with our NFR testing then it can assist in verifing the coding approach / architecture of our application and help us to change if required early in the development cycle; thereby saving us a lot of time and money later.
+The above example clearly show that if we are Agile (and early) with our NFR testing then it can assist in verifying the coding approach / architecture of our application and help us to change if required early in the development cycle; thereby saving us a lot of time and money later.

 1) Plan